Is Angular dead? What you need to know in 2024

 Yes, Angular JS is dead.
 Google stopped its support for AngularJS in January 2022, which means no more updates, security patches, or improvements will be provided.
 Many websites were initially built on AngularJS, but businesses are now moving away from the framework to mitigate security risks and performance issues.

-Alex Vasylenko is the founder of The Frontend Company, Nection, DBC, and several other successful startups.
+Alex Vasylenko is the founder of The Frontend Company, DBC and several other successful startups.
 A dynamic tech entrepreneur, he began his career as a frontend developer at Deloitte and Scandinavia's largest banking company.
 In 2023, Alex was honored as one of 'Top 10 Emerging Entrepreneurs' by USA Today.

 RATE